Film and Media Studies

 * FILM 487a and FILM 488b, Advanced Screenwriting Marc Lapadula

 Students write a feature-length screenplay.
 Emphasis on multiple drafts and revision.
 Admission in the fall term based on acceptance of a complete step-sheet outline for the story to be written during the coming year.
-Primarily for Film Studies majors working on senior projects.
+Primarily for Film & Media Studies majors working on senior projects.
 Prerequisite: FILM 395 or permission of instructor.

 Individual Research and Senior Essay Course or Project